mcooperstein/redux-blog-app/README.md

 # Redux Blog Project

-POST/GET/DELETE from simple API 'http://reduxblog.herokuapp.com/api'
+Communicates POST/GET/DELETE requests with simple API: reduxblog.herokuapp.com/api

 ### Will soon refactor to use Firebase to add the following features: